exercism/jq/concepts/arrays/about.md

 There are circumstances where we want to stream the elements of an array individually.
 For this we use `.[]`.

-Suppose we want a stream of the lengths of the strings in an array
+Suppose we want a stream of the lengths of the strings in an array.

 ```jq
 ["a", "be", "cat", "door"] | length        # => 4 -- the number of elements in the array
 ["a", "be", "cat", "door"] | .[] | length  # => 1, 2, 3, 4 -- the lengths of each element
 ```
-The empty brackets can be placed beside the previous expression, omitting the pipe:
+The empty brackets can be placed beside the previous expression, omitting the pipe.
 ```jq
 ["a", "be", "cat", "door"][] | length      # => 1, 2, 3, 4 -- the lengths of each element
 # ........................^^